 Truck accidents are on the rise over the past decade, despite vastly increased awareness.
 Large commercial vehicles still present danger, even with expanded safety laws.
 Unfortunately, along with increased accidents comes more life-altering injuries and deaths.

-Were You in a Commercial Truck Accident?
+Were You in an Accident with a Commercial Truck in South Carolina?